zliobaite/zliobaite.github.io/_posts/2015-4-28-Digital-discrimination.md

 * [Airbnb, the home-renting website, has been great for me, but I have misgivings](http://www.theguardian.com/technology/2014/oct/13/airbnb-ethos-property-rental) The Guardian
 * [Study finds black people suffer from discrimination on Airbnb](http://www.metro.us/news/study-finds-black-people-suffer-from-discrimination-on-airbnb/tmWnat---caXF1K8rFA216/) Metro

-Curiously, AirBnB does not control the prices.
+Curiously, AirBnB does not control prices.
 So AirBnB does not discriminate here, the crowd does.
 That is how digital discrimination is subtile - difficult to spot, and even more difficult to prevent.

+**Update**

+Two related terms are *net neutrality*  (or *data discrimination*).
+Net neutrality is the principle that all the data on the internet should be treated equally.
+For example, if a provider intentionally slows down peer-to-peer file sharing, that is a violation of net neutrality.

+---
+Image courtesy of Stuart Miles at FreeDigitalPhotos.net